February 25, 2020

 A good example of VR in the classroom in action is the program Expeditions.
 It allows teachers to bring students on virtual field trips; a cost-effective, safe, and engaging way to enrich the student learning experience.

 There’s one common factor behind all of these other technologies—the internet.
 If your goal is an up-to-date classroom with modern tech, you’ll need an up-to-date web filter to support it all.

 The web filters used by many districts are out of date.
-Not only do some have gaps allowing dangerous content to slip through, today’s filters often limit the control only at the district level.
+Not only do some have gaps allowing dangerous content to slip through, today’s web content filters often limit the control only at the district level.
 Their catch-all filters block websites or content that might actually be useful for teachers in the classroom.
-Modern web filters, like Linewize, allow more customization: IT admins maintain CIPA control at the district level, while passing the control of everyday curriculum decisions to teachers at the classroom level.
+Modern web content filters, like Linewize, allow more customization: IT admins maintain CIPA control at the district level, while passing the control of everyday curriculum decisions to teachers at the classroom level.
 This provides the potential to reduce the workload on both ends.

 Whether you’re looking to ensure your students are learning in a modern way, reduce the workload of the IT department and teachers, or allow for more personalized lessons that accommodate diverse students, there is the technology that can help.
 Keeping your classrooms up-to-date can ensure your district is ahead of the curve in countless ways.

 To learn more about how modern web content filters and classroom management software can help your students learn in a modern way, contact us today.